-The student computer lab is located in the back of the library and is open only to students who are currently enrolled.
+The computer lab is located in the same building as the chapel and is open only to students who are currently enrolled.
 Non-WAAST personnel are not allowed in the computer lab.
 Students are asked to follow the guidelines for operating the computers and the instructions of the computer lab supervisor.
 Students who do not comply with these regulations will forfeit the privilege of using the lab.
 Students must

 - 1. Refrain from changing computer settings. - 2.
 Respect the hours of operation posted on the door of the computer lab. - 3.
 Pay for any copies printed on the computer lab printer.
 The rate is posted in the computer lab. - 4.
-Refrain from bringing food or drink into the computer lab.

-- 5. Sign up with the supervisor to use a computer.
+Refrain from bringing food or drink into the computer lab. - 5.
+Sign up with the supervisor to use a computer.
 During busy hours, a student is expected to limit his or her time on a computer so that more students may have access to them. - 6.
 Enter the computer lab with only their notebooks; textbooks and library books are not allowed in the lab. - 7.
+Be sure to remove all belongings from the computer lab.
+WAAST is not responsible for damages or loss of items left. - 8.
 Report any damages immediately to the computer lab supervisor.